#DisabledWomenEngage: Click here to jump on the page dedicated to advocacy by and for women with disabilities!

 "Leadership of women with disabilities: strategies to combat violence in West Africa"

-The new MIW 2022 report will introduce you to 4 new good practices implemented by women and girls with disabilities in Senegal, 3 new good practices and an emerging practice in Benin.
+The new MIW 2022 report highlights 4 new good practices implemented by women and girls with disabilities in Senegal, 3 new good practices and an emerging practice in Benin.

 It is available in English and French.